floridaCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 FloridaCourtRecords.us is not a consumer reporting agency as defined by the FCRA and does not provide consumer reports.
 All searches conducted on FloridaCourtRecords.us are subject to the Terms of Service and Privacy Notice.

-Florida Sex Offenses and Why They are Different?
+Florida Sex Offenses and Why They Are Different

 What is a Florida Sex Crime?

 Sex crimes in the State of Florida have varying definitions and penalties.
-Sex-related crimes include sexual battery, incest, child pornography, sexual misconduct, and lewd or lascivious offenses.
-Below are examples of Florida sex crimes and their definitions according to the state statutes:
+Sex-related crimes generally include sexual battery, incest, child pornography, sexual misconduct, and lewd or lascivious offenses.
+Below are some examples of Florida sex crimes and their definitions according to the state statutes:

 What are the Different Types of Sex Offenses?